tomasproanop/how-to/README.md

-# how-to
+# How-To
-a recopilation of how-tos :)
+A recopilation of how-tos :)